utkarshkushi/solidity-150/README.md

 write a Solidity contract where users can send ETH and buy ERC20 tokens
 - The code here is extension of the above solution.
 Here the _mint() is not called in the constructor but s called by a function buyTokens(). we set the price of tokens, you get 10 tokens for 1 ETH.

+## Question-9
+write a smart contract implementing multi signature wallet, that requires a bunch of addresses to sign the transaction before it is executed
+- multi signing of transaction is used to secure the transaction being made on the funds which is owned by multiple people and also it is done to secure the transaction.
+Here I have decalred a array of owners and noOfVotes variable to decide the number of votes required to su=ign the transaction.